vwieczorek/civicforge/README.md

 We embrace innovation in how people connect and cooperate, but cherish timeless principles of human decency and liberty.
 We champion open but responsible free speech, healthy disagreement, and emotional safety.
 Our default tone is positive and constructive, yet we leave space for critique and dissent – negativity is not banned, only channeled productively.
 We wield radical candor but with compassion and framed by curiosity and learning.

 By setting positive defaults (like encouraging praise and solution-oriented feedback) while welcoming respectful criticism, we create an environment that wins hearts and minds without silencing voices.
 We never lose sight of functionality and core values in pursuit of growth; in other words, we won’t chase vanity metrics at the expense of our mission.
-We value first-principles thinking.

 ---